jjohn330/jjohn330.github.io/README.md

 Download Resume as a [PDF]()

 ## About me
 Mathematics and computer science student interested in database developing, statistical analysis, and computer science theory.
 I enjoy using querying, scripting and general purpose programming languages to meaningfully work with data.
-Aside from this, I like kayak, play chess, work with diesel and automotive vehicles, and learn new things!
+Aside from this, I like to kayak, play chess, work with diesel and automotive vehicles, and learn new things!

 # *Educational Background*
 ### *University of Tennessee,Knoxville*